 The website belongs to a filmmaker from Tokyo working for the Tangram design studio.
 Basically, this is a portfolio.

 It has original transitions between elements and a beautiful wave effect.
 The maximum score was given for creativity.
 The website was also evaluated by the developer jury and received 7,12.
-Moreover, at the end of 2017, this resource won the annual award thanks to the great visuals that made it stand out from the competitors.
+Moreover, at the end of 2017, this website won the annual award thanks to the great visuals that made it stand out from the competitors.

 The New Mobile Workforce – November 2017